CapChrisCap/roboy-error-detection/docs/3-define-ros-topic-for-error-messages.md

 ```

 After that, a message will be published when the motor one is dead and you can
-receive it from the normal ROS topics of `roboy_system_notifications` (routes depends of course on the log level).
+receive it from the normal ROS topics of `roboy_system_notification` (routes depends of course on the log level).

 ### API